Starboy03/hello-world/README.md

 Just another repository

 Hi Humans!
-I've come to save the humankind (Keep your eyes on me).
+I've come to save humankind (Keep your eyes on the stars).
 Let's walk together.